 Michael Sam Jr. was born Jan.
 7, 1990, to Michael Sam and JoAnn Sam in Galveston, Texas.

 His formative years were spent in Texas, specifically Hitchcock, where he starred at the local high school.

-Hitchcock, Texas, is not a big town.
+Hitchcock, Texas, is not a blossoming metropolis.
 The 2010 United States Census lists its population at 6,961.
 It's a place where everybody knows everyone's business, typical small-town Texas stuff you would hear about in the plot of Friday Night Lights.
 It's a place where, nearly five years later, the high school still takes pride in a Class of 2009 standout who moved on to bigger and better things.

 "Trust me, everybody Googles and reads everything they can about Michael," Hitchcock athletic director Craig Smith told Tod Palmer of The Kansas City Star.
 "We definitely keep up with him around here.
 It’s a big thing.
 Whenever they play, my phone just blows up with texts from ex-players or friends in town.

 "People just can’t get enough watching him play.
 They’re super excited down here."

 Much like he is heading into the pros, Sam found himself underrated by national recruiting services.
 247Sports ranked him just a 2-star recruit, nowhere to be found in the national rankings and the No. 213 player in the State of Texas.
 Not much of a publicity hound during his time at Missouri, Sam opened up about the fallacy of recruiting rankings with David Morrison of the Columbia Daily Tribune.